ScruffyProdigy/SimpleRedis/readme.md

 * By Default, the "Test_String" only gets defined in one place, so there are fewer chances for mistyping errors
 * It becomes easier to look up which operations are usable for different types of data
-* It more accurately models how one tends to think about the data, which is typically in terms of the redis primitives rather than the functions
+* It more accurately models how one tends to think about the data, which is typically in terms of the Redis primitives rather than the functions

 If you do need to call the functions directly, You can call any of the "Command" functions in command.go